kyliekennedy99/Portfolio-Project/AllTrails/README.md

 For queries that actually interact with frontend I edited them in server.cjs and called them in api.js

-FRONTEND:

-To help with frontend, I know files are very unorganized but essentially all frontend are under /components:
-TODO:
-TrailCard.jsx is the outer view of a trail, and TrailDetail.jsx is the info that shows when you click on a TrailCard (this is the main file we need to improve)
-- It has queries for Checkpoint 4 used on each TrailDetail and they need to be reformatted.
-- Each query for Checkpoint4 has a panel or page attached to it. (ex: TopHikersPanel.jsx correlates to Q3: Most active hikers)
-ExplorePage.jsx has some example data in it, can be omitted

-BACKEND:

 The current level 2-3 queries we are using for Checkpoint 4 are:

 1. Top‑rated trails with ≥ minReviews (default 5)